 Cooking and Recipes

 Kazakhstan Recipes , a Yahoo group "started to help those of us with Kazakh families find Kazakh recipes in one location and to learn more about the culture."
-You should also check out the Yahoo group Russian, Ukraine, & Georgian cooking : the messages are available to the public.
+Although this group is no longer active, the recipes should all still be there.
+You should also check out the Yahoo group Russian, Ukraine, & Georgian cooking ; theie messages are available to the public.

 You will find that some of these recipes are the same on different sites.
 I have been told that 1 piala is equal to 250 g.; you will find this measurement in many of the recipes.